Company Van On Benefit-In-Kind (BIK)

 What is the correct way to reimburse fuel costs?
 How much does each private mile ‘cost’?
 How should the mileage be monitored?
 This article will explore these frequently asked questions.

-Where the employee is required to make good the cost of all fuel provided for private use, (Condition A of EIM22920) the business must ensure suitable measures are in place to administer either one, or combination of the ways described below:
+Where the employee is required to make good the cost of all fuel provided for private use of company van, (Condition A of EIM22920) the business must ensure suitable measures are in place to administer either one, or combination of the ways described below:

 Payment: Paying the employer a sum of money either directly or by deduction from his or her net salary or wages.